Published on February 12th, 20180

 Valentine’s Day Deception: Don’t Fall for These Bad Ads

-Since Valentine’s Day is right around the corner, here are five cautionary tales involving deceptive advertising that intersect with the world of dating.
+With Valentine’s Day right around the corner, here are seven cautionary tales at the intersection of deceptive advertising and love.

 According to a 2014 FTC complaint against an English-based online dating service, some of the “winks” directed at users across the company’s dating sites came not from the profiles of actual people but from the fabricated profiles of computer-generated “Virtual Cupids,” aka bots.
 The flirtations specifically targeted non-paying users who were told to upgrade to paid memberships in order to see who winked at them.
 But even then it was difficult to tell that the profiles were fake, as the only indication that a particular user was in fact a Virtual Cupid came in the form of a scarcely seen symbol (a small “v” encircled by a larger “C”) in the top right corner of profiles: